wolter/MinecraftSmartHomeServer/README.md

 ### Optimizing Minecraft Spigot Server

-We recommend the following sttings fpr testing and performance purpose in the `server.properties` file
+We recommend the following sttings for testing and performance purpose in the `server.properties` file
 * `gamemode=1`
 * `online-mode=false`
 * `server-port=25565`